-The role of the Service Complaints Ombudsman is to provide independent and impartial scrutiny of the handling of Service complaints made by members of the UK Armed Forces.
+The role of the Service Complaints Ombudsman is to provide independent and impartial oversight of the Service complaints system.

 The Ombudsman achieves this through three main functions.

-You can find more information about making a request for a referral here
+You can find more information about the referrals process here

 The Ombudsman has the power to: